Tallinn Art Hall will host an innovative durational performance, the content of which will be created on site in the span of twelve hours

 Besides Tõniste, Toompere and the audience, the project also involves DJs Laura Sinimäe, Tanel Mütt, Harli Jaanimägi and Kevin Park, who will contribute to the sound environment and dialogue that evolves during the performance.
 The performance is produced in cooperation with Tallinn Art Hall and Kanuti Gildi SAAL.

 Siim Tõniste and Üüve-Lydia Toompere are freelance performers, directors and choreographers.
 Their work is based on community research and documentary materials.
-Their recent collaborations include the social choreography and participatory theatre production Supersocial (August 2020) and Plan T (March 2018 with Piret Jaaks, both co-productions of Kanuti Guild HALL), dealing with Estonians’ fear of terrorism.
+Their recent collaborations include the social choreography and participatory theatre production supersocial (August 2020; co-produced with Kanuti Gildi SAAL) and Another Thing, which premiered at the Paide Theatre this year and looked at the community through everyday objects, also opening the doors of the Paide People’s Museum.
+Cultural critic Valle-Sten Maiste has called Toompere and Tõniste’s supersocial one of the most remarkable productions of the 2020 theatre year and praised their novel approach and the form chosen to treat the subject, which are not based on any well-known patterns.
 In autumn 2020, they won the residency award of Fast Forward – Europäisches Festival für junge Regie.

 Place and time of the performance: 11 June at 12.00–23.59, Tallinn Art Hall (Vabaduse väljak 8).
 Tickets are available at Fienta.